SANDRACER.COM - Greyhound Racing

 The greyhounds chase an artificial rabbit or hare (lure) around a circular racetrack when they are let out of the traps by the race starter.
 The lure circumvents the dog track at speed on the running rail, just in front of the dogs to keep them chasing it.
 If the lure goes too fast, the greyhounds will lose interest and will not be racing, they'll just busy themselves doing what dogs normally do.
 If the hare malfunctions and stops, or goes too slowly, the dogs don't race to the finishing line at top pace.
 They attack the lure instead and jump about argueing and fighting with each other to get to the lure.
 The fact the dogs are muzzled does not stop them having a go.

 Most greyhound races have 6 runners, although some races are run with 5 runners at smaller tracks.
-The last 5 dog greyhound meeting I attended was at Poole Greyhound Stadium, but Poole is now a 6 dog racetrack.
+The last 5 dog greyhound meeting I attended was at Poole Greyhound Stadium (closed down), but Poole is now a 6 dog racetrack.

 Some greyhound races are staggered handicaps, with the 1 dog receiving a start from the 2 dog, and so on.
 The traps are positioned in different positions on the track, rather than level, thereby creating a handicap race.
 There are also a few 8 dog races run at the Bags meetings.
 I have never liked 8 dog races.
 It's hard enough to pick a winner from 6 runners with all the bumping at the first bend that goes on.
 It sometimes seems not to matter if I back a fast starter, a wide runner, a rails runner or a strong finisher.
 My dog always manages to find trouble in running it seems.
 I do bet on the greyhounds quite alot, especially if it's an ante post bet on the greyhound derby or other large greyhound racing event aired live on the television.